sdiehl/wiwinwlh/tutorial.md

 Under this set of definitions, the endless debate and opposition between static and dynamic typing is really shallow.
-The real question for programmers is not whether to have static typing, but **which type system to embrace**.
+The real question for programmers is not whether to have static typing, but *which type system to use*.
 On long time-scales the general trend of programming history has always been toward more richer more sophisticated type systems and away from unitype models.
 Indeed, the Haskell model itself will eventually become antiquated in favour of the next